 North Carolina will continue in the "Safer at Home" Phase Two through at least Friday, September 11, 2020.
 In compliance with the Governor’s Order, face covering will be required in City facilities open to the public, and we do ask for voluntary compliance.
 There are exceptions to the face mask requirement.

 In an effort to limit person-to-person contact and to protect our valued employees and Citizens, most City of Jacksonville buildings are open to the public with limited access.

 City Updates: View COVID-19 video updates from the City on YouTube, g10tv.org or on Spectrum Channel 10 (G10TV).

 City Hall is open to the public with limited access.
 Person-to-person contact will be limited, and all who enter must sign in before meeting with staff.
-Face masks are encouraged.
+In compliance with the Governor’s Order, face covering will be required in City facilities open to the public, and we do ask for voluntary compliance.
+There are exceptions to the face covering requirement.
 Many functions with the City can be performed online.
 You may also reach us at 910 938-5200.